 Macroscopic physical properties can be distinguished in (a) static equilibrium properties, such as the binding constant of an inhibitor to an enzyme, the average potential energy of a system, or the radial distribution function in a liquid, and (b) dynamic or non-equilibrium properties, such as the viscosity of a liquid, diffusion processes in membranes, the dynamics of phase changes, reaction kinetics, or the dynamics of defects in crystals.
 The choice of technique depends on the question asked and on the feasibility of the method to yield reliable results at the present state of the art.
 Ideally, the (relativistic) time-dependent Schrödinger equation describes the properties of molecular systems with high accuracy, but anything more complex than the equilibrium state of a few atoms cannot be handled at this ab initio level.
-Thus approximations are mandatory; the higher the complexity of a system and the longer the time span of the processes of interest is, the more severe approximations are required.
+Thus approximations are necessary; the higher the complexity of a system and the longer the time span of the processes of interest is, the more severe the required approximations are.
 At a certain point (reached very much earlier than one would wish) the ab initio approach must be augmented or replaced by empirical parameterization of the model used.
-Where simulations based on physical principles of atomic interactions still fail due to the complexity of the system (as is unfortunately still the case for the prediction of protein folding; but: there is hope!) molecular modeling is based entirely on a similarity analysis of known structural and chemical data.
+Where simulations based on physical principles of atomic interactions still fail due to the complexity of the system molecular modeling is based entirely on a similarity analysis of known structural and chemical data.
 The QSAR methods (Quantitative Structure-Activity Relations) and many homology-based protein structure predictions belong to the latter category.